Introduction

 Continue to develop a diversified job portfolio that includes print advertisements, television, radio, digital ad banners, search engine optimized (SEO) online content, blog articles, bylines, and direct marketing email.

-Although young people dominate the profession, some journalistic experience may help older students with strong portfolios gain admission to prestigious art and design programmes.
+Although young people dominate the profession, some journalistic experience may help older students with strong portfolios gain admission to prestigious art and design programs.

 To demonstrate your devotion to course providers and possible employers, read about the profession and interview/shadow copywriting specialists.